Winner Take All (game show)

-Winner Take All is an American radio-television game show that ran from 1946 to 1952 on CBS and NBC.
+Winner Take All is an American radio-television game show that ran from June 3, 1946, to 1952 on CBS and NBC.
 It was the first game show produced by the Mark Goodson-Bill Todman partnership.
 The series was originally hosted by Ward Wilson, but is best known for being the first game hosted by Bill Cullen.

+Contestants were selected from the audience to compete for prizes.
 Although the game format was very simple, Winner Take All served as the genesis for many future game-show formats.
 It was the first game to use lockout devices, and the first to use returning champions.